CyberT33N/redis-cheat-sheet/README.md

 bluebird.promisifyAll(redis);

 const res = await client.zremAsync(...query);
-console.log(res);  // true or false <-- In our planets set it will look like this: Mars:1, Sun:3, Earth:4
+console.log(res);  // 1 (amount of member removed) <-- In our planets set it will look like this: Mars:1, Sun:3, Earth:4
 client.quit();
 ```